 Complaints Procedure for Flat Clearance Hoxton

-Crew discussing a flat clearance job at the start of an assessment This document sets out the formal complaints procedure for our flat clearance operations, including apartment and flat removal services in the Hoxton service area.
+A person’s hands are seen collecting empty plastic bottles and cans, including transparent water bottles and a metal tin, from a pile of rubbish on a flat surface outdoors.
+The bottles vary in size and shape, with some lying on their sides and others upright, showcasing clear plastic and metallic finishes.
+The background is blurred, but hints of green foliage or grass suggest an outdoor environment, possibly a garden or park area.
+The scene emphasizes waste collection and recycling, relevant to rubbish removal services in Hoxton for proper waste management.
+The natural lighting highlights the different textures of the plastic and metal objects, illustrating typical household or street rubbish that a waste clearance company like Flat Clearance Hoxton might handle.
+This detailed description supports accessibility and local SEO by accurately visualizing the rubbish items and setting, aligning with the company's focus on efficient and professional rubbish clearance in the London area.
+This document sets out the formal complaints procedure for our flat clearance operations, including apartment and flat removal services in the Hoxton service area.
 It explains how a complaint about a flat clearance or rubbish removal job will be handled, what customers can expect, and the steps the clearance team will take to investigate and resolve issues.
 The aim is to be fair, prompt and transparent while protecting both residents and crew during the resolution process.

 We treat every concern seriously.
 If you believe there has been an error in a flat clearance service, an incident affecting property, or unsatisfactory conduct by our staff, please raise it as a formal complaint so it is recorded and managed.
 The procedure applies equally to regular flat clearances, estate clear-outs and single-room apartment removals.
 All complaints are logged on receipt and assigned a reference number for tracking.

-Inspection notes and photographs from a flat clearance site On receiving a complaint, the first step is acknowledgement.
+Two wheeled rubbish bins, one yellow and one green, positioned side by side on a paved path in front of a dense, neatly trimmed green hedge.
+The yellow bin is slightly taller and appears to have a black lid, with some dark refuse or debris placed on top of it.
+The green bin, with a matching black lid, is of similar height and is situated to the right of the yellow bin.
+The paved surface features subtle joints or expansion gaps, and the overall scene is outdoors, likely in a residential or commercial area in Hoxton, suggesting the context of waste disposal and rubbish collection services provided by Flat Clearance Hoxton.
+On receiving a complaint, the first step is acknowledgement.
 We will confirm receipt within a defined timeframe and advise on the expected investigation timescale.
 Typically, an initial acknowledgement will be issued within 2 working days and a preliminary response within 10 working days.
 The response will outline the facts gathered so far and any immediate action taken to secure safety or prevent further issues.

 How complaints are investigated